Medically reviewed by Drugs.com. Last updated on Feb 3, 2024.

-- What kinds of tests do I need?
+- What tests do I need?

-- Is my condition likely temporary or chronic?
+- Is my condition likely temporary or long-lasting?

 - What is the best course of action?

-- I have these other health conditions.
+- I have other health conditions.
 How can I best manage them together?

-- Are there any restrictions that I need to follow?
+- Are there restrictions I need to follow?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-- How severe are your symptoms?
+- How bad are your symptoms?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, makes your symptoms better?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, makes your symptoms worse?